aptima-ai/aptima_framework/docs/ten_framework/ten_packages/overview.md

 # Overview

-The directory structure of a basic TEN framework software package is shown below.
+The directory structure of a basic APTIMA framework software package is shown below.

 ```text
 .